syslogic/php-hms/README.md

 - `HUAWEI_APP_ID`<br/>
   The "App ID" is being passed as the `client_id`.<br/>
 - `HUAWEI_APP_SECRET`<br/>
   The "App Secret" is being passed as the `client_secret`.
-This value is not contained in `agconnect-services.json` and therefore must be provided.
-Please refer to the documentation, which explains how to obtain it: [Viewing App Basic Information](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-help-appinfo-0000001100014694).
+Please refer to the documentation, which explains how to obtain these: [Viewing App Basic Information](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-help-appinfo-0000001100014694).

  - `HUAWEI_HMAC_VERIFICATION_KEY` (optional)<br/>
    The HMAC verification key is unique to each upstream message webhook.
 The value can also be obtained from there.